 We as individuals can attempt to train ourselves to listen to God’s voice.
 But we always need accountability and mentorship from others to help make sure we are not being deceived.
 For no person is perfect.
 Without this accountability and mentorship we will make mistakes.

 So first things first how do we train ourselves to listen to God?
 For one we have to take the ear phones off.
 If you have a million things being inputted into your brain all at once then how are you going to hear what is God.
 You need space, quiet, solitude.
 I break the ear phones into 2 categories, external and internal.
 External things are like music, the tv, other people.
 The internal things are often related to intrinsic issues we have that may be significant enough to be labeled as mental illness depending on the severity.
 For me the input into my brain often comes from internal things.
 My brain is so TURN ON all the time that it does not require music, tv and yelling people to make it feel like I am in the middle of a war zone.
 I have had to learn ways to overcome this through psychotherapy, medication and physical activity that is repetitive.
-My husbands biggest problem is worries, he has an anxiety disorder and he cannot seem to make his mind stop worrying.
-This is his biggest barrier in which he has to work.
+Many other women experience problems with worries, they have anxiety issues that make it difficult to make the mind stop worrying.

 We have to learn to turn off the input into our brains.
 Without this it is like 10 people talking to you and God’s still quiet voice is somewhere in there but you will never be able to tell which it is.